 My name is Jake Ward.
-I am an astrophysicist currently living in Germany.
+I am a programmer and astrophysicist.

 I studied Physics with Astrophysics at Leeds University where I received a BSc and an MSc.
 My masters thesis focused on using unsupervised machine learning methods to classify the spectra of massive protostars.
 I then moved to Keele University to study for my PhD where I worked primarily on high-resolution integral field spectroscopy of massive YSOs in the Magellanic Clouds.

-Since completing my PhD, I have worked as a post-doc at Heidelberg University in Germany.
-Here my work has mostly followed two branches: investigating the origins of OB associations using data from ESA’s Gaia mission, and developing the first multi-tracer timeline of star formation in the Large Magellanic Cloud.
+After completing my PhD, I worked as a post-doc at Heidelberg University in Germany for three years.
+There my work mostly followed two branches: investigating the origins of OB associations using data from ESA’s Gaia mission, and developing the first multi-tracer timeline of star formation in the Large Magellanic Cloud.

 I also have a keen interest in brewing beer and making cider as well as being a big fan of games (boardgames, video games, and roleplaying games).
 When I get the time, I sometimes blog about this sort of thing at my blog: beerandgaming.wordpress.com.